jpcercal/symfony-docs/configuration/environments.rst

 Creating a new Environment
 --------------------------

-By default, a Symfony application has three environments that handle most cases.
-Of course, since an environment is nothing more than a string that corresponds to a set of configuration, creating a new environment is quite easy.
+When the Symfony app is run in an environment that didn't exist before, the new environment is automatically created.

 Suppose, for example, that before deployment, you need to benchmark your application.
 One way to benchmark the application is to use near-production